 A Sign Marks the Bus Stop

-Always wait for the bus at the green bus stop sign, which lists route and basic schedule information.
+Always wait for the bus at the green bus stop sign, which lists the routes serving the stops.
 When the bus nears your stop, listen for the Bus Operator or automated voice that announces the name or number and final destination of the route.
 Visual announcements are provided above the windshield.
 A number, name/letter, or both identify most bus routes.
-Some trips within the same route serve only a portion of that route.
-These routes are called short turns.
-A number attached to a letter (Example: 22A) identifies short-turn routes.
-Other routes may have a number and name, such as 51 Flagler MAX or 202 Little Haiti Connection.
+A letter attached to a number (Example: 22A) identifies a branch of a route.
+Other routes may have a number and name, such as 51-Flagler MAX or 202 Little Haiti Connection.

 Hours of Operation